zone117x/node-stratum-pool/README.md

 High performance Stratum poolserver in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

 This project does not handle share rewards (payment processing).
-A [fully functioning portal](https://github.com/zone117x/node-stratum-portal) is currently under development which will handle payments, website front-end, database layer, mutli-coin/pool support, auto-switching miners between coins/pools, etc..
+[NOMP (Node Open Mining Portal)](https://github.com/zone117x/node-open-mining-portal) - a fully functioning portal - is currently under development.
+It handles payments, website front-end, database layer, mutli-coin/pool support, auto-switching miners between coins/pools, etc..
 The portal also has an [MPOS](https://github.com/MPOS/php-mpos) compatibility mode so that the it can function as a drop-in-replacement for [python-stratum-mining](https://github.com/Crypto-Expert/stratum-mining).